 Galveston Bay is home to a wide variety of animals that play an important role in the ecosystems.
 Shellfish, finfish, and bird populations are monitored to help determine the Bay’s health.
-Wildlife surveys conducted around Galveston Bay since 2000 indicate that most finfish and bird populations appear to be maintaining, while many shellfish populations have been declining and require action to prevent further losses.
-These declines could impact other species that depend on shellfish as a food source.Learn More
+Wildlife surveys conducted around Galveston Bay since 2002indicate that most finfish and bird populations appear to be maintaining, while many shellfish populations have been declining and require action to prevent further losses.
+These declines could impact other species that depend on shellfish as a food source and as ecosystem engineers.Learn More

 What We Can do

 Trends in shrimp and crab populations are good indicators of the quality and quantity of suitable habitat, as well as of food availability.
-Blue crabs and three species of shrimp (brown, pink, and white) are analyzed for the report card.
-Due to rapid human population growth in the area affecting habitat, pink shrimp and blue crabs have been in decline, however, brown and white shrimp have maintained their population levels.
+Blue crabs and two species of shrimp (brown and white) are analyzed for the report card.
+Blue crab populations in Galveston Bay continue to be in a state of decline, however, brown and white shrimp have maintained their population levels.
 Overall, shellfish earned a C grade.
 Eastern oysters are a dominant bivalve in Galveston Bay that are addressed in the Habitat section of the Report Card.
 Oyster populations and the reef habitats that they create in Galveston Bay have been negatively impacted by Hurricane Ike in 2008, the drought of 2011 and increased fishing pressure.